 The telescope was baptized as the Alexander Rothney Cross Telescope.
 The new telescope is used to observe gravitational lenses, asteroids, comets and variable stars.
 It is also used in the search for planets outside our solar system.

-The observatory was awarded a $175000 grant.
-This was matched by similar amount in donations from faculty, departmental and other sources.
-This included donations from the Science Research Investments Program, Alan Hildebrand, the Faculty of Science, the Department of Physics and Astronomy, Analog Devices through Mike Smith, Infrared Labs through Alan Clark, and Torus Inc. This enabled the observatory to resuscitate the Baker-Nunn satellite tracking camera, as well as fully automate the ARCT and 41 centimetre telescopes.
+The observatory was awarded a $175,000 grant.
+This was matched by a similar amount in donations from faculty, departmental and other sources, including the Science Research Investments Program, Alan Hildebrand, the Faculty of Science, the Department of Physics and Astronomy, Analog Devices through Mike Smith, Infrared Labs through Alan Clark, and Torus Inc. This enabled the observatory to resuscitate the Baker-Nunn satellite tracking camera, and fully automate the ARCT and 41-centimetre telescopes.

 The Department of Geology and Geophysics developed a direct, high speed, line-of-sight data link to dedicated servers on campus to permit both reliable and constant data transmission from the seismometer array.
 This development permits remote and robotic telescope operations.